 Women who have had multiple pregnancies or individuals who have lost significant weight often find that even a rigorous diet and exercise regimen will not result in a flat stomach.
-While there are other surgical and non-surgical methods for improving your abdomen, a tummy tuck is unique in that it is the only procedure that removes excess skin and repairs the muscle separation that often occurs after pregnancy or excessive weight gain.
+While there are other surgical and non-surgical methods for improving the look of your abdomen, a tummy tuck is unique in that it removes excess skin and fat, and repairs the muscle separation that often occurs after pregnancy or excessive weight gain.

 Dr. Hunsicker begins with an incision above the pubic area that extends between the hipbones.
 This incision is placed along the same lines as your bathing suit or undergarment, so the scar remains hidden when clothed.
 A second incision is made around the belly button.

 Next, the skin is separated up to the level of the ribs.
 Denver plastic surgeon Dr. Hunsicker will take care to stitch the abdominal muscles back into place and remove excess fat from under the skin flap.
 The flap is then pulled down, the belly button is repositioned and the excess skin trimmed off.
 Tubes are inserted into the incisions to allow excess fluid to drain.
 She will typically use a combination of internal sutures (that will dissolve on their own) and Dermabond (a surgical “super-glue”) on the skin surface.
 This combination helps to minimize scarring.